r-barnes/Barnes2019-DepressionHierarchy/README.md

 Compilation
 -----------

+Ensure you have a working compiler.

+The following compilers are known to work: GCC7.5.0, GCC8.4.0, GCC9.3.0

+The following compilers are known to be too old: GCC5.4.0

-Be sure to acquire submodules either upon initially obtaining the repository:
+Next, be sure to acquire submodules either upon initially obtaining the repository:

     git clone --recurse-submodules -j8 https://github.com/r-barnes/Barnes2019-DepressionHierarchy.git